Acupuncture for Mental Health: Supporting Anxiety, Depression, and PTSD Through Nervous System Regulation

 Enhancing vagal tone and parasympathetic activity

-From a physiological perspective, PTSD is increasingly described as a disorder of autonomic inflexibility.
-Acupuncture helps restore the nervous system’s ability to shift out of fight-or-flight and into states of safety and regulation—an essential foundation for trauma recovery.
+From a physiological perspective, PTSD is increasingly understood as a condition of autonomic inflexibility—an impaired ability to shift out of fight-or-flight and into states of safety and regulation.
+By supporting vagal signaling and nervous system adaptability, acupuncture helps restore the capacity for stress recovery, which is a foundational requirement for trauma healing.

 Why Acupuncture Fits Into Root-Cause Mental Health Care

 Acupuncture is rarely used as a stand-alone therapy, nor should it be.
-Its greatest value lies in restoring the physiological conditions necessary for healing, allowing other therapies—nutritional, behavioral, psychological, or medical—to work more effectively.
+Its primary value lies in restoring the physiological conditions that allow healing to occur, rather than attempting to override symptoms in isolation.

 Simple Ways to Support the Vagus Nerve at Home